qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 Similar to the :class:`.Solver` interface, the :meth:`.DysonSolver.solve` method can be called to simulate the system for a given list of signals, initial state, start time, and number of time steps of length ``dt``.

-To compare the speed of :class:`.DysonSolver` to a traditional ODE solver, we build a JAX-compilable function that, given an amplitude value, returns the final unitary over the interval ``[0, (T // dt) * dt]`` for an on-resonance drive with envelope shape given by ``envelope_func`` above.
+To properly compare the speed of :class:`.DysonSolver` to a traditional ODE solver, we write JAX-compilable functions wrapping each that, given an amplitude value, returns the final unitary over the interval ``[0, (T // dt) * dt]`` for an on-resonance drive with envelope shape given by ``envelope_func`` above.
+Running compiled versions of these functions gives a sense of the speeds attainable by these solvers.

 .. jupyter-execute::